 (4) Subject to subsection (5), a regulation 4 notice given less than 90 days before the commencement day is to be regarded as being an application for a clearing permit made in accordance with section 51E(1) and (2) of the EP Act.

 (5) Subsection (4) does not apply to a regulation 4 notice unless the fee prescribed under the EP Act for the purposes of this subsection is paid.

-”.